 The bigger the team, the wider the gap between Business and Plus + external tool.

-A quick decision matrix by situation:
+A quick decision matrix:

-| If you are… | Recommended tool |
+| If you're… | The pick is |

 |---|---|

-| Mac-centric, don't want bots in meetings, solo or small team | Qureco (keep Notion Plus / Free, low cost) |
+| Mac-first, no bots in meetings, solo or small team | Qureco — keep Notion Plus / Free, low cost, no bot in the room |

-| Heavy on international meetings, multilingual accuracy matters most | Notta (58 languages including Japanese) |
+| Heavy on international meetings, multilingual accuracy is the top priority | Notta — 58 languages including Japanese |

-| Focused on clipping and sharing client-call moments | tl;dv (highlights and moments) |
+| Focused on clipping and sharing moments from client calls | tl;dv — highlights and clip-sharing |

-| English meetings with team-side simultaneous editing | Otter (real-time collaborative editing) |
+| English-only meetings with team-wide simultaneous editing | Otter — real-time collaborative editing |

-| Already on Notion Business | Notion AI Meeting Notes (no extra cost) |
+| Already on Notion Business | Notion AI Meeting Notes — no extra spend |

 Wrap-up